-Candidates must submit their thesis as soon as possible after the end of their prescribed period of study.
-The thesis must be submitted within a maximum period of three (3) months for full-time degree program candidates and six (6) months for part-time degree program candidates after the completion of their prescribed period of study.
+Candidates must submit their thesis as soon as possible after the end of their prescribed period of study and

+- within a maximum period of four (4) months after the completion of their prescribed period of study for MSc by Research Candidates. - within a maximum period of twelve (12) months after the completion of their prescribed period of study for PhD by Research Candidates.